ujkam/ujkam.com/content/posts/test_post.md

 draft = false
 mermaid = true
 +++
 This is a test post.
-First, we check if the summary is displayed correctedly.
+First, we check if the summary is displayed correctly.

 <!--more-->